ElaKadosh13/BrainComputer/README.md

 non-zero code).

 ## Gui

 Navigate to http://127.0.0.1:8080.

-##Adding a parser
+## Parser
-Just add it to the parsers directory, parser x should have a single parsing function 'parse_x' and a field - parse_x.field = 'x' also - add the parser name x to the config fields in the server, and to the listening queues topics (key) in the saver
+Adding a parser - just add a file to the parsers directory, parser x should have a single parsing function 'parse_x' and a field - parse_x.field = 'x' also - add the parser name x to the config fields in the server, and to the listening queues topics (key) in the saver